Latest News & Discounts

-Click on the open buttons to display details.
+Click on the "open" buttons to display the details.

-The Hamon is a purely aesthetic option and has no effect on the usage of the weapon.
+The Hamon on the Iaito is for purely aesthetic reasons and has no effect on the usage of the weapon.

-On Shinken (katana), it is produced by selective quenching, and its quality depends heavily on the forge.
+On Shinken (Katana), it results from selective quenching, and its quality depends heavily on the forge.

-The Iaito being made of aluminum, it cannot be sharpened, the Hamon is produced by etching through a stencil.
-In the same category of Hamon (eg Notare, Midare), the workshop prepared dozens of patterns of slight variation, so that there is very few identical Hamon.
+The Iaito being made of aluminum, it cannot be sharpened, the Hamon is made by sanding it using a stencil.
+In the same category of Hamon (e.g. Notare, Midare), the workshop has dozens of stencils, all slightly varying, so that there are very few identical Hamon.

 Habaki & Seppa

-While conventional models are made of raw copper, "Deluxe" models are proposed with gold and silver plating.
+While conventional models are made of raw copper, "deluxe" Habaki and Seppa models are offered with gold and silver plating.

-The tsukasame (ray skin) has a significant influence on the quality of the grip and it can be done in white or black.
+The quality of the Tsukasame (ray skin) has a significant influence on the quality of the grip and it can be made in white or black.
 Its color is of course, only for aesthetic purpose.

 Tsukaito & Sageo

-Cotton has the advantage of a better sweat absorption but it will however be less durable than silk weaving.
+Cotton has the advantage of a better sweat absorption but is however, less durable than the silk.

 The Tsuba has two main functions: aesthetic and balance adjustment.

-A heavy Tsuba will tend to shift the balance downwards to itself, making the Iaito easier to handle whereas a light Tsuba will push the balance towards the Kissaki (choose this if you decide to focus on cutting training).
+A heavy Tsuba shifts the balance towards the Tsuka, making the Iaito easier to handle whereas a light Tsuba will push the balance towards the Kissaki (choose the latter if you decide to focus on cutting training).

-You will find below some photos of all our Tsuba but also details on their size, material, and weight.
+You will find below some photos of all our Tsuba but also details on the size, material, and weight.

 |Washi||Eagle||7.5 cm||7 cm||4.1 mm||136 g||Wrought iron|